databricks/terraform-provider-databricks/docs/index.md

 registry.terraform.io/hashicorp/databricks
 ```

-Whenever you see this error, it might be due to the fact, that [required_providers](https://www.terraform.io/docs/language/providers/requirements.html#requiring-providers) block is not defined in **every module**, that uses Databricks Terraform Provider.
-You have to create `versions.tf` file with the following contents:
+If you notice below error, it might be due to the fact that [required_providers](https://www.terraform.io/docs/language/providers/requirements.html#requiring-providers) block is not defined in *every module*, that uses Databricks Terraform Provider.
+Create `versions.tf` file with the following contents:

 ```hcl
 # versions.tf